WELL UnTapped 2019 Fellows

 Carmen is retired teacher.
-She is also the Vice Mayor of the City of Milpitas, a FIRST 5 Santa Clara County Commissioner and a Juvenile Justice Commissioner in Santa Clara County.
+She is also a Council Member of the City of Milpitas, a FIRST 5 Santa Clara County Commissioner and a Juvenile Justice Commissioner in Santa Clara County.
 In addition, Carmen served as an elected member of the Milpitas Unified School Board of Education for eight years from 2000 to 2008.
 Carmen enjoys being involved in her community and supported the establishment of two successful Family Resource Centers in Milpitas.
 From her community efforts, she received the Dr. Martin Luther King, Jr. “Good Neighbor Award” in 2001.
 She was also named Milpitas Citizen of the Year in 2013.
 She has been a member of the Open Space Authority for the Santa Clara Valley and currently serves on the Santa Clara Valley Water District East Valley Flood Control Advisory Committee.
 Carmen received a bachelor’s degree in Liberal Studies and a master’s degree in Education from San Jose State University.

 Jeannine Pearce is a member of the Long Beach City Council in California, representing District 2.
 She was elected in the general election on June 7, 2016.
 Pearce grew up in Texas.
 She received a bachelor’s degree in sociology from Long Beach State University in 2009.
 Her professional experience includes serving as vice chair of the City of Long Beach’s Human Relations Committee, a member of Mayor Robert Garcia’s transition team and director of the Long Beach Coalition for Good Jobs and a Healthy Community.
 She helped start Long Beach Rising, which promotes civic participation, alliance building, voter engagement and community organizing.